Here are a few great TED Talks I’ve found on a variety of topics related to mental health and illness.

 A psychiatrist once told Eleanor Longden that she would be better off having cancer than a psychotic illness, as it would be more curable.
 Having the voice she heard framed as a symptom triggered what she experienced as a “civil war” inside her mind, which led to a worsening of the voices and command auditory hallucinations.

 She later came to understand her voices as a response to traumatic childhood events, and she tried to pay attention to their metaphorical rather than literal meaning.
 She set boundaries and became assertive with her voices.
-She is part of the International Hearing Voices Movement, and this is a fascinating look at how the experience of hearing voices can be reframed in a way that is more consistent with recovery.
+She is part of the hearing voices movement (Intervoice), and this is a fascinating look at how the experience of hearing voices can be reframed in a way that is more consistent with recovery.

 On Being Just Crazy Enough